Find out how we're addressing the housing crisis in Hutt City.

 The designation of these areas determines what owners can do with their property or how large a building they can build without needing resource consent.

 These rules are changing significantly due to new Government laws and regulations to increase housing supply and affordability.
-They will be incorporated into a Plan Change in 2022, ahead of the wider review of the full District Plan.

 Population and housing in Lower Hutt